-New study first to image concussion-related abnormal brain proteins in retired NFL playersJanuary 22nd, 2013 in Neuroscience /
+New study first to image concussion-related abnormal brain proteins in retired NFL playersJanuary 22, 2013 in Medicine & Health / Neuroscience

 Sports-related concussions and mild traumatic brain injuries have grabbed headlines in recent months, as the long-term damage they can cause becomes increasingly evident among both current and former athletes.
 The Centers for Disease Control and Prevention estimates that millions of these injuries occur each year.

 Despite the devastating consequences of traumatic brain injury and the large number of athletes playing contact sports who are at risk, no method has been developed for early detection or tracking of the brain pathology associated with these injuries.